 The Ministry of Defense has shown footage of the combat work of the latest T-90M "Breakthrough" tank.
 This is a deeply modernized version of the main battle tank T-90 with an anti-drone visor and "Relikt" dynamic protection units.

 The T-90M "Breakthrough" tank is the most advanced vehicle in the T-90 family.
-It is the most adapted to operations in modern combat conditions, including thanks to the modern all-day, highly automated fire control system, the presence of all-aspect protection and the implementation of measures to improve survivability.
+It is the most adapted to operations in modern combat conditions, including thanks to the modern all-weather highly automated fire control system, the presence of all-round protection and the implementation of measures to improve survivability.

 The vehicle received a fundamentally new turret, different from the serial one, and a more powerful engine.
 The "Breakthrough" is equipped with a 125-mm tank gun, allowing it to destroy enemy tanks at a range of up to 5 km, as well as a 7.62-mm machine gun paired with the gun.

-The "Kalina" fire control system allows you to detect, recognize and engage targets both from a stationary position and in motion.
+The "Kalina" fire control system allows detecting, recognizing and hitting targets both from a stationary position and in motion.
 The ability to exchange data with other vehicles in real time has become one of the main features of the modernized T-90M tank.

-Earlier www1.ru reported that the Russian military united six AK-12s into a single system against UAVs.
+Earlier www1.ru reported that the Russian military combined six AK-12s into a single system against UAVs.

 Read materials on the topic:

-Will complete any task: the Ka-52E Alligator helicopter got hungry and will go hunting
+Will complete any task: Ka-52E Alligator helicopter got hungry and will go hunting

 Now on home